Kyler Murray Would Be Foolish to Burn Easier NFL Riches for High-Risk MLB Future

 As MLB.com's Jane Lee noted, Murray's decision was merely a procedural move.

 He's still under contract with the A's.
 Things will get interesting in February, wherein the A's open spring training on the 15th and the NFL combine starts on the 26th.
-Because it's already been decided that Murray can't play both baseball and football, next month is when he an official decision on one or the other will be in order.
+Because it's already been decided that Murray can't play both baseball and football, next month is when another decision will be in order.

-Though Murray would have to give back his signing bonus if he spurns the A's and MLB, doing exactly that and going all-out for an NFL career is about as no-brainery as no-brainers get.
+Though MLB.com's Jon Paul Morosi reported Murray would have to give back his signing bonus if he spurns the A's and MLB, doing exactly that and going all-out for an NFL career is about as no-brainery as no-brainers get.

 It's not that Murray's some slouch as a baseball player.
 He was a top-10 pick, after all, and he draws comparisons to some of the greatest talents in the sport's history.